Pixies (band): Bossanova and Trompe le Monde (1990–1992)

 In 1990, all members of the group except Deal moved to Los Angeles.
 Lovering stated that he, Santiago, and Francis moved there "because the recording studio was there".
 Unlike previous recordings, the band had little time to practice beforehand, and Black Francis wrote much of the album in the studio.
 Featuring the singles "Velouria" and "Dig for Fire", Bossanova reached number 70 in the United States.
 In contrast, the album peaked at number three in the United Kingdom.
 Also in 1990, the Pixies released a cover of the Paul Butterfield Blues Band's "Born in Chicago" on the compilation album Rubáiyát: Elektra's 40th Anniversary.

 The band continued to tour and released Trompe le Monde in 1991, their final album before their break-up.
-The album included "U-Mass", which has been described as being about college apathy, and whose guitar riff was written years before at the University of Massachusetts before Francis and Santiago dropped out.
+The album included "U-Mass", which has been described as being about college apathy, and featured a guitar riff written years earlier at the University of Massachusetts before Francis and Santiago dropped out.
 The album also featured a cover of "Head On" by the Jesus and Mary Chain.
 Also that year, the band contributed a cover of "I Can't Forget" to the Leonard Cohen tribute album I'm Your Fan, and began an international tour on which they played stadiums in Europe and smaller venues in the United States.
 In 1992, they supported U2 on the lucrative US leg of their Zoo TV Tour.
-Their final performance took place om April 25, 1992 at the Commodore Ballroom in Vancouver, British Columbia.
+Their final performance took place on April 25, 1992 at the Commodore Ballroom in Vancouver, British Columbia.
 Tensions rose among band members, and they went on sabbatical and focused on separate projects.